 single, brilliant discharge path that exits the acrylic.
 Although images

-and videos may suggest that we're injecting high voltage into each specimen, we're
+and videos appear to suggest that we're injecting high voltage into each piece, we are

 actually removing the excess

-charges that were previously trapped inside.
+charges that were previously trapped inside each piece.
 Dielectric breakdown occurs with incredible speed - the main electrical discharge

 within a 4-inch square specimen lasts less than 120